mverissimo/next-galaxy-template/README.md

 ## Why?

-Sometimes creating a documentation website is an exhausting task or spent much time, this template offers all nextjs features and some non-opinionated decisions to improve the developer experience:
+Sometimes creating a documentation website is an exhausting task or spent much time, this template offers all nextjs features and some non-opinionated decisions to improve the developer experience.

+## Tooling

 - editor config
 - prettier